martinlindhe/efyran/README.md

 /languages                  - report language skills for all peers /combineit                  - tradeskill: autocombine (uses new tradeskill window)

-# autoloot
+# Looting
 /looton, /lootoff           - toggle autoloot (non-persistent.
-Use peer `settings.autoloot = true` to make it permanent) /doloot                     - manually trigger autoloot on this peer /setdestroyitem             - mark item on cursor for auto-destroy /setsellitem                - mark item on cursor for auto-sell
+Use peer `settings.loot = true` to make it permanent) /doloot                     - manually trigger autoloot on this peer /setdestroyitem             - mark item on cursor for auto-destroy /setsellitem                - mark item on cursor for auto-sell